ptarmiganlabs/butler-app-duplicator/README.md

 ## Retrieve a list of template apps
 You can use any tool capable of creating REST calls to test the service, including a simple web browser.
-Standard curl is used below, the assumption is that the command is executed on the same server where the app duplicator service is running.
+Standard curl is used below, the assumption is that the command is executed on the same server where the app duplicator service is running, and that the service port is configured to be 8000.

 ```sh
 curl -X GET "https://localhost:8000/getTemplateList"